carpentries-lab/metagenomics-analysis/_episodes/02-assessing-read-quality.md

 These workflows in bioinformatics adopt a plug-and-play approach in that the output of one tool can be easily used as input to another tool without any extensive configuration.
 Having standards for data formats is what makes this feasible.
 Standards ensure that data is stored in a way that is generally accepted and agreed upon within the community.
-The tools that are used to analyze data at different stages of the workflow are therefore built under the assumption that the data will be provided in a specific format.
+Therefore, the tools used to analyze data at different workflow stages are
+built, assuming that the data will be provided in a specific format.

 ## Quality control